Industrial Area (Doha)

 The Doha Industrial Area (الدوحة المنطقة الصناعية) is a district of Doha Municipality, Qatar.
-It was previously a part of the Al Rayyan Municipality, which now geographically separates it from rest of Doha Municipality.
-The majority of the area's workers reside in adjacent Labour City.
+It was previously a part of the Al Rayyan Municipality, which now geographically separates it from the rest of Doha Municipality.
+The majority of the area's workers reside in the adjacent Labour City.

 A municipal office for Doha Municipality is found in the district.

 Asian Town

 Asian Town is a major commercial complex in the Industrial Area.
 Formerly known as West End Park, it contains many amenities for the district, such as West End Park International Cricket Stadium, an amphitheater, a large shopping mall and three cinema halls.
-It was built to cater towards the large Asian expatriate population from South Asia and Southeast Asia in Qatar, particularly the Indian, Bangladeshi Pakistani, Nepali and Filipino communities.
+It was built to cater towards the large Asian expatriate population from South Asia and Southeast Asia in Qatar, particularly the Indian, Bangladeshi, Pakistani, Nepali and Filipino communities.

 Healthcare

 Hazm Mebaireek General Hospital, centrally located in the district, received its first outpatients in September 2018.
 In December 2018, the hospital was officially opened to the public.